Please ensure Javascript is enabled for purposes of website accessibility

 Earnings Season and the Importance of Stop-Losses

-Earnings season can bring big price swings so having a stop-loss for your stocks is important.
+Earnings season can bring big price swings, so having a stop-loss for your stocks is important.
 Here are three ways to play it.

 The stop-loss is always an important tool for growth and momentum investors (although it’s rarely used by value investors), but never more so than during earnings season.
 Understanding the best way to use a stop-loss at this time should improve your results.

-2 Alternatives to a Stop-Loss Order
+2 Alternatives to a Stop-Loss Order Around Earnings

 There are several popular alternatives to using a traditional “mechanical” stop-loss (where you’ve entered a sell-stop order with your broker), like using mental stops or mental stops on close.